mor4thii/dotfiles/README.md

 - https://simpledesktops.com/browse/

-Or use one of the ones in the Wallpapers folder, kindly provided by https://github.com/Noctax/Noctax-Wallpapers
+Or use one of the ones in the Wallpapers folder, kindly provided by https://github.com/Noctax/Noctax-Wallpapers and https://github.com/orangci/walls-catppuccin-mocha

 ## CachyOS